eugenia1984/typescript/ts_developing_web_apps/README.md

 - IMPORT MODULES: using **import**: `import { export_name } from "file_path_without_extension"`.
 Also can be import as **variable**: `impost * as EMp from "./Employee"`

+### Compiling a TS modules

+- We must se the TS compiler to build the modules in order to obtain the JS files for the TS modules.

+- A module's compilation is dependent on the environment you are aiming for.
+The module target option used during compilation is used by the TS compiler to build the JS code.

+- To compile a TS module and produce JS code, use the following command: `--module <target> <file path>`

 -> See the files: `file1.ts`, `file2.ts`

+### NAMESPACES

+- For the logical grouping of functionalities, the namespace is utilized.
+Interfaces, classes, functions, and variables can all be found in a namespace to provide a single or a collection of connected functionality.

+- By utilizing the namespace keyword and the namespace name, a namespace may be constructed.
+The curly brackets may be used to defined any interface, classes, etc.